 In 2014, the Legislature revised s.
 627.0628(3)(e), F.S., establishing a new deadline for the Commission to take action.
 No later than July 1, 2017, "the Commission shall adopt actuarial methods, principles, standards, models, or output ranges for personal lines residential flood loss."
 To achieve the requirements of the new Florida Statutes mandate, the Commission, in 2014, created a Flood Standards Development Committee.
-The committee has been meeting monthly to develop a set of "discussion flood standards" to be published by the end of 2015.
+The committee met monthly to develop a set of "discussion flood standards" which were published December 1, 2015.
+After receiving input during on-site modeling organization feedback visits and further refinement through committee meetings, the Commission adopted flood standards in June 2017.
+The flood standards and procedures adopted on June 15 & 16, 2017 and October 25, 2017 are published in the 2017 Flood Standards Report of Activities.